vivaanbhandary/vivaanbhandary/README.md

 I am a passionate and dedicated computer science student with a keen interest in software development and Game Dev.
 Currently pursuing Computer Science at UBC Vancouver, I am enthusiastic about applying my theoretical knowledge to real-world projects and automation.

 ## Skills
-- **Languages:** Java, TypeScript, C, C++, HTML, R, JavaScript, Python, SQL, PHP, Kotlin, React
+- **Programming Languages:** Java, Python, JavaScript, TypeScript, C/C++, HTML, R, SQL, PHP, Kotlin
+- **Frameworks & Libraries:** React, Node.js, scikit-learn, Pandas, NumPy, Matplotlib, Altair, Tidymodels
-- **Technologies:** Adobe Photoshop, Premiere Pro, Git, Github
+- **Software & Tools:** Git, GitHub, Adobe Photoshop, Adobe Premiere Pro
-- **Tools & Libraries:** Tidyverse, Tidymodels, GGPlot, Matplotlib, Pandas, NumPy, Altair
+- **Data Analysis & Visualization:** Data Mining, Machine Learning, Data Visualization using libraries like GGPlot, Matplotlib, and Altair
+- **Relevant Coursework:** Machine Learning & Data Mining, Intermediate Algorithm Design and Analysis, Software Engineering, Algorithms and Data Structures, Software Construction, Introduction to Data Science

 ## Projects
+### SavourSafe – Food Recommender System (YouCode 2024 Hackathon Project)	Apr 2024 - Present
+-	Pioneered a hybrid Python and JavaScript application focusing on Machine Learning to predict user food preferences, using predictive analytics.
+-	Implemented Linear Regression to accurately forecast user preferences by minimizing the difference between actual and predicted ratings.
+-	Plan to integrate Principal Component Analysis (PCA) to increase efficiency and interpretability.
+Additionally, aiming to develop RESTful API endpoints for backend integration for multi-platform deployment.

 ### Campus Information Query Engine: Nov 2023
-- Led the successful development of a dynamic TypeScript project, employing an Agile methodology with iterative sprints and weekly scrum ceremonies with team members.
+-	Led the successful development of a TypeScript project, employing Agile methodologies with iterative sprints and weekly scrum meetings with team members.
-- Used libraries to read and parse JSON and HTML files for relevant campus information to craft datasets from the user and perform queries on them.
+-	Integrated libraries for parsing JSON and HTML files hosting campus information, to create datasets for complex query operations.
-- Developed RESTful API endpoints for the web server and frontend, securing data integrity with HTTPS requests.
+-	Developed RESTful API endpoints between the web server and frontend, prioritizing security with HTTPS encryption.
-- Built a thorough testing suite, including black box, white box, mutation tests, and unit tests, ensuring robust code quality.
+-	Built a thorough testing suite, involving black box, white box, mutation, and unit tests, ensuring robust code quality.

 ### Data Analysis Projects: Mar 2022
-- For the following analyses, parsed information using web scraping to generate the data set and then selecting the useful columns and filtering and cleaning them into the target and usable data using the R library Tidyverse.
+- **Data Preparation:** Utilized web scraping techniques to extract datasets, employing the R-Tidyverse library for data selection, filtering, and cleaning to prepare analysis-ready datasets.

 #### Tennis Rankings Analysis:
-- Used R to measure the relation between Tennis Player Rank and Prize Money using KNN regression and using cross validation to choose K
+-	Applied KNN regression in R to analyze the correlation between Tennis Player Rank and Prize Money, optimizing model parameters using cross-validation.
-- Generated a predictions model with R2 = 90 for predicting the Prize Money given the player’s Rank.
+-	Developed a predictions model with R2 = 0.9 to predict Prize Money given a player’s Rank.

 #### Smoker Proportions Analysis:
-- Conducted a Hypothesis Test using p-values and confidence intervals in R to generate and plot a bootstrap distribution for the difference between the proportions of high-school smoking students in Canada
+- Conducted a Hypothesis Test using p-values and confidence intervals in R to generate and plot a bootstrap distribution for the difference between the proportions of high-school smoking students in different provinces in Canada.

 ### Zone Chasing Game: Jan 2022
-- Created a single player game “Zone Chaser” in Java using Object Oriented Programming (OOP) with a Graphical User Interface using the Java Swing library.
+-	Created a single player game “Zone Chaser” in Java using OOP and the Java Swing library for a robust GUI.
-- Implemented a saving and loading feature for the player using data persistence with JSON.
+-	Implemented game state saving and loading for the player using data persistence with JSON.
-- Built the game alongside a test suite for every method implemented in the project, minimizing unforeseen bugs and glitches.
+-	Built a comprehensive test suite, ensuring high code quality and minimizing gameplay bugs.
-- Made quick animations to convey game information such as level, points and player state.
+-	Made smooth animations to display game-info like level, points, and player state.
-- Added a Console Log to record when and how an object’s state was changed to track down bugs
+-	Added a Console Log to monitor and record object state changes for streamlined bug tracking.

 ### Generative Math Quizzer: Jan 2021
-- Developed a program in Java that automatically generates and grades math questions of varying types and difficulties for students to answer.
+-	Crafted a Java application that automatically generates and evaluates math questions of various types for students to answer.
-- Designed a prototype following the client’s requirements with a program flowchart for the client to give feedback on and approve before final version was designed.
+-	Designed detailed prototypes based on client specifications using a program flowchart for an iterative feedback and approval loop.
-- Stored answers and student data in a relational database management system that can be accessed by teachers using MySQL.
+-	Stored test and student data in a relational database management system (RDBMS) using MySQL that can be accessed by teachers from a password protected login system.
-- Created a password protected login system for the teachers to keep track of individual student progress and class averages.

 ## Education
-- **University of British Columbia Vancouver** Bachelor of Science: Computer Science Major, 2026
+- **University of British Columbia Vancouver** Bachelor of Science: Computer Science Major, 2026 (Year 4)

 ## Connect with Me
 - Email: vivaanbhandary@gmail.com